 If you have accumulated company securities in your employer-sponsored retirement plan, you may have several options when you're eligible to take a distribution from your plan.
 If the securities have appreciated significantly, you may want to consider applying the net unrealized appreciation (NUA) tax treatment.

 To do this, you take an in-kind distribution of some or all of your employer securities as part of a lump sum distribution.2 Assets other than the portion of securities you are taking in-kind can be rolled to an IRA, but for the most part there can be no assets remaining in the employer plan.
-A tax advisor can help determine if the distributions qualify as a lump-sum distribution.3
+A tax advisor working with the plan's administrator, can help determine if the distributions qualify as a lump-sum distribution.3

 How does NUA work?